dbconsultoria/weatherproject/readme.md

 * **GET `/weather/{city}`**: Fetches weather data for a specific city.

 For detailed API documentation, visit the `/docs` endpoint after running the app locally or on Render.

+## Dimensional Modeling

+The dimensional model in this project follows a **star schema**, which is ideal for analytical workloads and reporting.
+It separates the data into **dimension tables** (describing the context) and a **fact table** (storing measurable events).
+This approach improves query performance and supports easy filtering, aggregation, and slicing of data.

+### Table Relationships

+- Each **temperature reading** in the `fact.temperature` table is linked to:
+  - a **specific city** in `dim.city`, which is related to a `dim.country`
+  - a **specific date** in `dim.date`, which includes calendar attributes
+  - a **weather condition** in `dim.conditions`, which includes descriptive information

+### Data Integrity Rules

+- The `country_name`, `city_name`, `condition_name`, and `full_date` fields are **unique** in their respective tables to avoid duplication.
+- The combination of `date_id` and `city_id` is **unique in the fact table**, ensuring that each city has only one temperature record per date.

+This model enables the generation of time-series analyses, condition-based aggregations, and city-wise comparisons with high flexibility and performance.

+A unified query (also used to power visualizations) joins all tables to produce complete weather facts enriched by date, location, and conditions.

 ## Requirements